 Nail File and Mittens

 For such tiny beings, babies have surprisingly sharp nails which get even sharper after cutting them.
 And, those sharp nails often lead to face scratches.
 So, it’s best to file the nails to create a smooth edge or even use mittens to keep your little one from hurting herself.
 (Always, check inside the mittens to remove any loose strings that might wrap around a finger and cause injury.)

 Babies are astonishingly cute, but they’re also famous for having tons of boogers.
 And, a stuffy nose can make it hard to sleep.
 You’ll want a nose syringe to clear congestion to help your baby breathe easily…and keep up appearances.
 This inexpensive little tool is an absolute must-have!

 You may know that breastmilk is a wonderful mix of protein + fat + a special brain-enhancing sugar + vitamins developed over the millennia and specifically to nurture tiny, growing humans (very different from the milk of a cow or mouse or whale).

 But, you may not know that it is also enriched with generous amounts of healing antibodies, vitamins, enzymes and even white blood cells that give extra protection to our babies vulnerable, immature bodies.

-And, breastfeeding is great for moms, too!
+And, breastfeeding is great for parents, too!
 It reduces the risk for breast and ovarian cancers, shrinks the uterus back to normal and releases a daily flow of prolactin and oxytocin, hormones that fill your heart with feelings of love, success and delight.

-Nevertheless, many of us know women for whom nursing was not easy or automatic.
+Nevertheless, many of us know folks for whom nursing was not easy or automatic.
 If you cannot or choose not to breastfeed, there are several carefully developed artificial milks that can come to the rescue.